derekdhuynh/scratchnn/README.md

 ### Purpose
-scratchnn is a DL framework written in C++ that tries to simplify things as much as possible, while also trying to keep performance in mind.
+scratchnn is a DL framework written in C++ that tries to simplify things as much as possible, while also trying its best to be mildly performant.

 It has full implementations of: